CobbledSteel/RoSE/README.md

  • The artifacts consist of modifications/patches to the following sources:

-* RoSE Core: Deployment, synchronization, and evaluation software, as well as hardware configurations, and patches to FireSim and Chipyard. (https://github.com/CobbledSteel/RoSE)
+* RoSÉ Core: Deployment, synchronization, and evaluation software, as well as hardware configurations, and patches to FireSim and Chipyard. (https://github.com/CobbledSteel/RoSE)
 * FireSim: Top-level FPGA-Accelerated RTL Simulation Environment (https://github.com/firesim/firesim)
 * Chipyard: RISC-V SoC generation environment (https://github.com/ucb-bar/chipyard)
 * RISCV ONNX Runtime: Software for executing HW-accelerated DNN models, modified for use in  UAV control (https://github.com/ucb-bar/onnxruntime-riscv/tree/onnx-rose).

 Additionally, this evaluation builds upon the following infrastructures.
 For the purpose of the evaluation, binaries for simulators built from Unreal Engine and AirSim are provided.